Probabilistic cellular automata with Andrei Toom: Positive rates

 In two dimensions the situation is better, but not ideal.
-In the absence of noise the majority rule would not shrink an island, say a square of size \( n \), at all.
-Simulations (and informal arguments) show that in ``unbiased'' noise it will be eliminated in about \( O(n^{2}) \) steps.
-Even this is not proved, but here is a non-ergodic noisy version, see for example~\cite{KozlovVasiliev80}, and the more elaborate~\cite{LebMaesSpeer90}.
-Let \( \states=\setof{-1,1} \).
-With \( U=\setof{(0,1),(0,-1),(1,0),(-1,0)} \), let us define the process \( P \) by the following relation: If \( s \) is the sum of \( \eta(x,t) \) over the four neighbors \( \setOf{x+v}{v\in U} \) of \( x \) then
+In the absence of noise the majority rule over the von Neumann neighborhood~\eqref{eq:vonNeumannNbs} would not shrink an island, say a square of size \( n \), at all.
+Simulations (and informal arguments) show that in \df{unbiased} noise it will be eliminated in about \( O(n^{2}) \) steps.
+To define bias precisely, we introduce the flipping operation \( \flip \) for a function \( f \) over \( \{0,1\}^{\sites} \) as follows: